terascope/teraslice/docs/packages/data-mate/data-frame.md

     getRow(index: number, json = false): any|undefined;

     /**
-     * Create a new DataFrame with a range of rows
+     * Returns a DataFrame with a limited number of rows */ limit(num: number): DataFrame;
-    */
-    slice(start?: number, end?: number): DataFrame;

     /**
      * Convert the DataFrame an array of object (the output is JSON compatible)